 Gardening in a Heatwave!Posted in Category Organic Gardening | by Harrod Horticultural | Comments (0)

-With such a disappointing start to the summer, this weeks heatwave is very welcome, but with temperatures set to hit over 30 degrees it's not only us that will be getting thirsty and wilting in the heat, your plants will need some extra attention too!
+With temperatures set to soar over the next few days it's not only us that will be getting thirsty and wilting in the heat, your plants will need some extra attention too!

 In the Greenhouse